now-u/now-u-app/v2_api_requirements.md

 /causes

-- Selected is true if the user has 'joioned' the cause
+- Selected is true if the user has 'joined' the cause

 ```json
   [